Posted on: July 1st, 2010

 Take out sushi from the local grocery (about $9 worth here) – better than most of the non-Japanese owned shops in Colorado for a fraction of the price.

 As for sushi and sashimi in Colorado, there aren’t many places that get me excited (most are sushi fusion – or should I say con-fusion).
 For a casual and wallet-friendly experience, I suggest Sushi Kazu on Arapahoe Road at Peoria.
+Don’t forget to bring your passport wallet if you plan on traveling internationally for sushi adventures!
 For the ultimate local experience, go to Sushi Den or Izakaya Den (the Kizaki brothers have set local standards for as long as I can remember).
 There are a few other places that deserve note – such as Iwayama and da Big Kahuna (Hawaiian style).
 I am sure there are a few more JAPANESE sushi shops, so will keep searching!

 Until then, I must get back to study in Japan.
 Today maybe ramen, robata, soba, teppan, udon, donburi, okinomiyaki, yakiniku???
 We shall see!
 Konnichiwa y’all!